LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

-# Lesson 18 - View parking details page
+# Lesson 18 - View the parking details page

-On parking history page we intentionally didn't include all the information about parkings that were stopped and added view details button.
+On the parking history page, we intentionally didn't include all the information about past parking that was stopped and added the view details button.

-In this lesson we will create parking details page to summarize all the information about past order.
+In this lesson, we will create a parking details page to summarize all the information about past orders.

 ![Parking details](assets/parking-details.png)